prahtz/tablut/README.md

 If you want to create an executable .jar file you must:
 * open a terminal and go to `scripts` folder
 * run `./buildjar`
-You can find the generated file in the `jar` folder
+You can find the generated file in the root folder

 ## Optimization using Genetic Algorithm
 If you want to optimize the hyperparameters used for the evaluations of good moves of this player you must: